Kenan-Sabic/w-rebuild/README.md

 # windows-rebuild
 Scripts to automate reinstallation of packages I commonly use on full installations of windows (plenty of disk space)

+The script uses Winget and Chocolatey (depending on the package) to install the software.

 # Software Installed